parkerpettit/transaction_transformer/README.md

   --total-epochs 1
 ```

 By default, pretraining consumes the LEGIT splits.
-Artifacts of the form `pretrained-backbone-<mlm|ar>` are versioned; logs are stored under `logs/pretrain/` and attached to the run.
+Artifacts are versioned; logs are stored under `logs/pretrain/`.

 ## Fine‑tuning